-For clubs and teams currently participating in the DA Program, OR who want to apply for the 2021-2022 seasonal year, please click here.
+For clubs and teams currently participating in the DA Program, OR who are interested in the 2021-2022 seasonal year, please click here.

 About the MSYSA Director's Academy